draeger-lab/refinegems/docs/source/config-desc/media-yaml-howto.rst

 - ``aerobic`` boolean

     Sets the media to aerobic, if True (adds O2 when necessary).
-    Default does not change media definitions.
+    Default sets the media to anaerobic.

 - ``supplement`` None, std or min